fengjixuchui/kbMon/README.md

 windows 10 compatible<br>
 Kernel Mode, driver only, ring O, remote UDP keylogger.

+# Note: Using this software is On your responsibility.
+# The Author will not be held responsible by any circumstances.

 # Tech
 this project splits down into two parts:<br>
 1 KeyBoard hook.<br>